 • steady-state short-circuit current Ik(kA),

-• equivalent thermal current for a given short-circuit time – value determined on the basis of the coefficients m and n Ith (t s)(kA),
+• thermal equivalent of short-circuit current of specified time – value determined on the basis of the coefficients m and n Ith (t s)(kA),

-• equivalent thermal current for a given short-circuit time converted to 1 s Ithr(1s)(kA),
+• thermal equivalent of short-circuit current of specified time converted to 1 s Ithr(1s)(kA),

-• equivalent thermal current for a given short-circuit time converted to a time of 3 s Ithr(3s)(kA),
+• thermal equivalent of short-circuit current of specified time converted to 3 s Ithr(3s)(kA),

 • Potential exceedances tab: